-Flow Rate Converter
+Flow Converter

 About Flow Rate Measurement

 What is Flow Rate?
+Understanding Volumetric Flow Measurements

 Flow rate, also known as volumetric flow rate, is the volume of fluid that passes through a given cross-sectional area per unit time.
 It is one of the most fundamental measurements in fluid mechanics, hydraulics, and process engineering.
 The flow rate determines how much fluid moves through a system, which is crucial for designing pumps, pipes, valves, and other fluid handling equipment.
+Whether you need to convert gallons per minute to liters per minute for plumbing applications or calculate cubic meters per hour from cubic feet per minute for HVAC systems, understanding flow rate conversion is essential for engineers and technicians.

 The mathematical relationship between flow rate, velocity, and cross-sectional area is expressed by the continuity equation: Q = A × v, where Q is the volumetric flow rate, A is the cross-sectional area, and v is the average fluid velocity.
+This fundamental equation allows engineers to calculate flow rates in various units, from liters per second (L/s) conversionto gallons per hour (GPH) conversion, enabling accurate system design and optimization.

-Common Flow Rate Units and Conversions
+Common Flow Rate Units and Conversion Factors

 UnitSymbolConversion to m³/sCommon Applications